3DR Solo - ArduCopter Master Upgrade¶

 This article details upgrading and operating ArduCopter version 3.5.0 and higher a 3DR Solo.

-The 3DR Solo contains, among many things, a Pixhawk 2.0 flight controller.
+The 3DR Solo contains, among many things, a Pixhawk 2.0 autopilot.
 It comes with a heavily customized branch of an early ArduCopter 3.3 compiled specifically for the Solo by 3DR.
 When you do the initial pre-flight update on a new Solo (or after a factory reset), part of that update is this Solo branch of ArduCopter.
 It is installed on the Pixhawk, and has all the necessary default parameters and customizations baked into it.
 It is essentially transparent to the user, taking place behind the curtains.
 Since 3DR is no longer in the consumer UAS business, this custom branch of ArduCopter will not be seeing any further updates.
 It was last updated in early 2016, and is now very far behind.

 Life After 3DR¶

-Since the Solo uses a Pixhawk flight controller, it is capable of running variations of ArduCopter besides the 3DR customized Solo version.
+Since the Solo uses a Pixhawk autopilot, it is capable of running variations of ArduCopter besides the 3DR customized Solo version.
 This article will focus on installing, configuring, and operating ArduCopter version 3.5.0 or higher on a 3DR Solo.
 ArduCopter continues where 3DR left off, keeping the Solo a modern, advanced, and highly capable sUAS.
 There are countless advances in the autopilot firmware making it a more stable, reliable, and agile aircraft.
 There are many new features such as boat mode, RTK GPS, enhanced telemetry, ADS-B, lidar laser altimeters, terrain awareness and following, IR precision landing, and even and “indoor GPS”.

 Photos by Andrew Emmett, Matt Lawrence, Stephan Schindewolf, & Paul Dinardi